 In 1863 with the country locked in Civil War, Abraham Lincoln’s party desperately needed political support.
-To get it, the Republicans turned to a 19-year-old Quaker girl, Anna Dickinson, who was a fast talker with radical ideas.
+To get it, the Republicans turned to a 19-year-old Quaker girl, Anna Dickinson.
+She was a fast talker with radical ideas.

-Across the north that year, Democrats were trying to unseat Republican incumbents who supported the fight with the south.
-In Connecticut, Governor William Buckingham was on shaky ground in an election that was flat out about war vs. peace.
+Across the North that year, Democrats were trying to unseat Republican incumbents who supported the fight with the South.
+In Connecticut, Gov. William Buckingham was on shaky ground in an election that was flat out about war vs. peace.

-Buckingham had won the election of 1860 by one half of one percent (541 votes), and support for the war was anything but assured in 1863 after Connecticut soldiers had actually begun dying in the battles in the south.
+Buckingham had won the election of 1860 by one half of one percent (541 votes).
+Support for the war was anything but assured in 1863 after Connecticut soldiers had actually begun dying in battle.

 Into this mix, the Republicans wisely invited a young woman from Pennsylvania to barnstorm the state and raise support for Buckingham.

-That remark prompted Dickinson’s firing at her government job at the U.S. Mint in Philadelphia.
-Following that, Dickinson began a full-time speaking tour, sometimes making sequential speeches for days running, Twenty times she spoke in New Hampshire, where Republican governor James Gilmore narrowly hung on to his seat after the legislature settled the election in which no candidate won a majority.
+After she lost her job, Dickinson began a full-time speaking tour, sometimes making sequential speeches for days running.
+Twenty times she spoke in New Hampshire, where Republican governor James Gilmore narrowly hung on to his seat after the legislature settled the election in which no candidate won a majority.

 Benjamin Franklin, New Hampshire’s Republican party leader, urged Connecticut to bring Dickinson to that state to stump for Buckingham.
 Connecticut party leaders were wary of using a young woman as their champion.
-They had a full schedule for four former governors to speak on behalf of Buckingham.
+They had a full schedule for four former governors to speak on his behalf.
 But concerned about strong support for the Democrat, former governor Thomas Seymour, they offered Dickinson one speaking spot at Hartford.

-While some Republicans were still wary of fully embracing the notion of equality for African Americans, Dickinson had no such reservations and she said so in plain terms.
+While some Republicans were still wary of fully embracing the notion of equality for African Americans, Dickinson had no such reservations.
+She said so in plain terms.